stevenptran/Covid-MQP/README.md

 ### Directory & File Descriptions
 - `Questions`: this folder contains individual folders for each question we answered.
 Each one of the question folders will contain the resources used to answer the question.
 - `AnsweringUniqueQuestionsCOVID19_MQPReport.pdf`: This is the report written by the team for this project.
 Please read for more details pertaining to the project.

-### Notes
-- Datasets used will be added as a comment in the `*.ipynb files`.
-This is to ensure that the most recently updated data is being used when run.
+- `Website`: This is the code for the React website created to display the interactive Tableau dashboards.